pclov3r/iq_tool/README.md

 ---

-### ⚠️ A Quick Word of Warning: This is an AI-Assisted Project ⚠️
+### ⚠️ A Quick Word of Warning: This is a fast moving AI-Assisted Project ⚠️

+TL;DR: If you're looking for a stable platform, look at [GNU Radio](https://github.com/gnuradio/gnuradio)

 Let's be upfront: a large language model (AI) helped write a significant portion of this code, *if not most.* I guided it, reviewed its output the best I could, and tested the result, but this project didn't evolve through the typical trial-and-error of a human-only endeavor.
 Even this README you're reading was drafted by the AI based on the source code, then edited and refined by me.